Home Compare AKZA.AS vs BNR.DE

 Akzo Nobel N.V. vs Brenntag: Which Stock Looks Stronger in 2026?

-Akzo Nobel holds the cleaner structural position, with the lead spread across profitability and growth.
+Akzo Nobel holds the cleaner structural position, with valuation as the main driver and stability adding further support.
 Brenntag SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Brenntag SE, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with Akzo Nobel, but the market is not currently confirming it.

 INDUSTRY COMPARISON